How to Play EuroMillions

 You can play via retailers in all nine participating countries, but you have to claim EuroMillions prizes from the same nation where you bought your ticket.
 If you play in France and win, for example, you cannot claim your money in the UK.

 Playing online has become increasingly popular as it offers a number of advantages over buying a ticket from a retailer.
-For example, It offers a simple way to join syndicates in which the odds of landing one or more prizes are far greater than they would be if you just played alone and bought a single entry.
+For example, once you purchase your entries online, they are then stored in your account and cannot be lost, stolen or damaged unlike paper tickets.
 Plus you will be notified if you win, so you don’t even need to check the results.

-If you'd like to join in, visit the EuroMillions Online page to get started.
+If you'd like to play online, visit the EuroMillions Online page to get started.

 Another advantage of entering online is that National Lottery players can enter their lines on a continuous basis to ensure they never miss a draw.
 To set up a Direct Debit, follow these steps: